 - Filing for Copyright Registration (optional) - Students have the opportunity to register a copyright of the graduate work with the U.S. Copyright Office.
 It is strictly optional, and there is a $55.00 fee associated with the service and is paid online with student submission.

 - Processing fee - $85 thesis / $95 dissertation.
 Payable ONLY at the University's cashier’s office; submit the receipt to the Graduate School.

-- Survey of Earned Doctorates (doctoral students only) - This is an interactive PDF survey.
+- Survey of Earned Doctorates (doctoral students only) - Take the survey.